 CBJ takes pride in maintaining a community where members form strong and lasting relationships with each other.
 We’re grateful for the care of fellow congregants during difficult times, as well as the love and support we feel during joyful times.

-We foster meaningful relationships is by creating the environment throughout synagogue life where people can share their stories with each other, whether as part of a formal program (such as our “Fourth Friday” speaker series or intergenerational interviews) or more informally (check out our Shabbat morning “welcome nosh” in the front lobby.)
+We foster meaningful relationships is by creating the environment throughout synagogue life where people can share their stories with each other, whether as part of a formal program (such as our Shabbat at Home or intergenerational interviews) or more informally (check out our Shabbat morning “welcome nosh” in the front lobby.)

 ← Use the sub-menu items in the sidebar to learn about Community Groups at CBJ.

 We encourage members to get to know each other through a wide range of interest groups and social opportunities.
 A few of our groups and initiatives are listed below.
 If you’re curious about a social or demographic interest group that you don’t see represented, you can always reach out to our Membership Engagement Director, Rebecca Schwartz, at firstname.lastname@example.org or 650-366-8481 ext.
 371.

 Members with particular hobbies or special interests are encouraged to organize affinity groups as a way to form deeper relationships in our community.
 In the past, members have organized affinity groups around bike riding, sporting events, hiking, movies or theater, and mah jong.